jdebloat/jdebloat/tools/jdebloat/README.md

 `--tamiflex <TAMIFLEX_JAR>` specifies that TamiFlex should be used to find reflective calls.
 The argument is the location of the TamiFlex Jar.

-## Example usage case 2: Non-Maven Project, main entry point, without Tamiflex
+## Example usage case 2: Use a non-Maven project as an application, specify main methods as an entry point, and do not consider reflective calls using Tamiflex

 `java -jar jdebloat.jar --app-classpath <APP_CLASSPATH> --lib-classpath
 <LIBRARY_CLASSPATH> --test-classpath <TEST_CLASSPATH>